 - Brush the gums, tooth, and tongue of your child twice a day.

-- After the age 2, floss your kid’s tooth daily.
+- After the age of 2, floss your kid’s tooth daily.

 - Make sure your child eats a well-balanced diet.

-- If your child use bottle on bedtime, only put water in it.
+- If your child uses a bottle on bedtime, only put water in it.